5 Crucial Considerations for Skype for Business 2019

 - XMPP Gateways and proxies deprecated

 You don’t have to move to Microsoft Teams immediately

 For users of Skype for Business Online, Microsoft has initiated automatic upgrades.

 Reports and shared experiences suggest that this has only happened to sub-500-seat tenants with no or minimal usage.

 Tenants outside of this criteria but using SfB Online will be able to continue doing so until they complete their transition to Microsoft Teams.

 That means you don’t need to rush your decision.

-Microsoft is yet to confirm an end of life date for Skype for Business Online but
+Microsoft has confirmed the end of life date for Skype for Business Online as 31st July 2021.

 Microsoft confirmed that the roadmap for bringing Skype for Business Online features and functionality into Microsoft Teams is now complete.

 This is not to say that moving from Skype for Business 2019 Server to Microsoft Teams needs to be rushed either.